Despair at closure of Garstang car park in busiest week of shopping year

 Wyre Borough Council and Keyworker Homes have been contacted for comment.

-Meanwhile Mary Randles contacted Wyre Borough Council and was advised that Keyworker Homes had confirmed that they expected to have cleared the car park by lunchtime today.
+Meanwhile Mary Randles contacted Wyre Borough Council and was advised that Keyworker Homes had confirmed that they expected to have the car park re-opened today.

 * The Lancashire Post is more reliant than ever on you taking out a digital subscription to support our journalism.
 For unlimited access to Lancashire news and information online, you can subscribe here.